openmsi/openmsipython/README.md

 ## Questions that will arise later (inFAQs?)

 1. What happens to subdirectories?
 Can we watch a single “uber-directory” and then populate it with subdirectories by sample or date or student, etc?
-2. What are best practices for topic creation and naming?
+1. What are best practices for topic creation and naming?
 Should we have a new topic for each student, for each instrument, for each “kind” of data, ...?
-3. Would it be possible to have an environment and dependency definition?
+1. Would it be possible to have an environment and dependency definition?
 YAML??
-5. How can we efficiently and effectively protect credentials and configurations so they won’t create a vulnerability?
-	* key login only
-	* config files using linux and Windows standards
-6. How do I know (and trust!) my data made it and is safe?
+1. How do I know (and trust!) my data made it and is safe?
-7. What if I forget and write my data to some “wrong” place?
+1. What if I forget and write my data to some “wrong” place?
 What if I write my data to the directory twice?
-8. Should I clear my data out of the streaming directory once it’s been produced to Kafka?
+1. Should I clear my data out of the streaming directory once it’s been produced to Kafka?